 - Peninsular literature, centuries XVIII through XX

 - Completed online application through CollegeNet [all required documents are to be directly uploaded to your account during the application process.
 Please prepare them beforehand.
 Official individual mark sheets in certain countries, transcripts, and degree certificates must be sent directly to the Graduate school and to the Graduate Admissions Advisor in Hispanic Studies at the addresses included below]

-- A statement in Spanish (between 1000 and 1500 words) explaining why you wish to study Spanish at the graduate level (follow this link to see guidelines for writing your statement).
+- A statement of research in Spanish (between 1000 and 1500 words) explaining your academic interests and projects (see this link to find the guidelines you must follow for writing your statement).